Here are the definitions of some commonly used terms in institutional research.

 Control (of institution) – A classification of whether an institution is operated by publicly elected or appointed officials (public control) or by privately elected or appointed officials and derives its major source of funds from private sources (private control).

 Credit – Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or other formal award.

 Degrees – An award conferred by a college, university, or other post- secondary education institution as official recognition for the successful completion of a program of studies.
-TC3 offers associate degrees and certificates in 38 program areas.
+Tompkins Cortland Community College offers associate degrees and certificates in 38 program areas.

 Diploma – A formal document certifying the successful completion of a prescribed program of studies.

 Distance learning – An option for earning course credit at off-campus locations via cable television, Internet, satellite classes, videotapes, correspondence courses, or other means.